-Fortunately, what made geo-political sense in a world without instantaneous communication, rapid transport, and high-speed data archiving and processing, no longer applies.
-In short, the important gaps in time and space that once made it possible to deceive entire nations is rapidly disappearing.
-In effect, we have entered an age in which government deception, although still widespread, is becoming increasingly difficult Both private and public sector data bases are available to anyone who has the means, and information that one cannot obtain from one government can often be obtained from another.
-These bits and pieces of information, thus gathered, can be compared, contrasted, and reconstructed into a reasonably accurate picture of the whole.
-In short, the only empires anyone ought to be building today are corporate, for these are competitive, must yield the right of force to their host governments, and can be readily monitored.
-This is an important source of hope.
+Fortunately, what made sense in a world without instantaneous communication, rapid transport, and high-speed data archiving and processing, no longer applies.
+The important gaps in time and space that once made it possible to deceive entire nations of people is rapidly disappearing.
+In effect, we have entered an age in which governmental deception, although still widespread, is becoming increasingly difficult.
+Both private and public sector data bases are available to anyone who has the means; information that one cannot obtain from one can often be obtained from another.
+The bits and pieces of information, thus gathered, can be compared, contrasted, and reconstructed into a reasonably accurate picture of the whole.
+In short, the only empires that we should be building today are corporate, for these are competitive, must yield the right of force to their host governments, and their activity can be readily monitored.
+This is the message of hope.